 The movie feels a bit low-budget, with cheesy dialogue and mediocre effects.
 The cursed stone demon that unleashes all the chaos isn’t all that impressive.
 But when that thing turns its head…I still feel chills whenever I lock eyes with a statue!
 The ending is also worth sticking around for, which makes the movie an overall entertaining and worthwhile cautionary tale about the importance of respecting local customs.

 You can watch The Shrine for free on Tubi.

 Calibre (British for “caliber”) is a warning about how even the best-laid plans can go disastrously wrong.

 Marcus and Vaughn don’t even need to cross the border to find out how uncomfortable they can feel just a few miles from home.
-In many ways it’s a commentary on how city dwellers can disrespect rural communities—a story we usually see in the form of naïve urbanites fighting off murderous hillbillies and backwoods psychopaths.
-Only this time it’s not so obvious who the bad guys are.
+In many ways, it’s a commentary on how city dwellers can disrespect rural communities—a story we usually see in the form of naïve urbanites fighting off murderous hillbillies and backwoods psychopaths.
+Only this time, it’s not so obvious who the bad guys are.

 The film is more of a thriller than horror, but the unbearable tension is enough to get your heart racing as fast as any slasher movie.
 It will leave you questioning your own values and your own resolve — what would you do if one little mistake could ruin your whole life?
-What would you do if…well, you’ll have to just have to watch the movie to see what other horrific ultimatums await the unlucky hunters.
+What would you do if…well, you’ll have to watch the movie to see what other horrific ultimatums await the unlucky hunters.